phillipdavidstearns/noscript/NORESOURCES/NOACCESS.md

 #### `hostapd`

-There's a good chance `hostapd`, may be masked, requiring us to explicitly start it up as follows:
+We're ready to launch our access point!

 ```
 $ sudo systemctl start hostapd
 ```

 This might fail, but it could be because of other system services running.
-We'll reboot after starting dnsmasq, then check the service status.
+We'll reboot after starting dnsmasq, then check the service status again.

 #### `dnsmasq`